HOW TO INVITE SOMEONE TO CHURCH

 “I love going to church each week.
 It’s a chance to reset and connect with others in a positive way.
 I’d love for you to experience it with me!”

-Some people feel more comfortable visiting a church for a special event rather than a regular service.
-Look for seasonal events, like Christmas Eve services, where our “Save a Seat” campaign makes it easy to extend a warm invitation.
-These gatherings create a festive, welcoming environment that can help first-timers feel at ease.
+Some people prefer attending special events rather than a regular service.
+Look for seasonal gatherings, like Christmas Eve or Easter, where our “Save a Seat” campaign makes it easy to extend a warm invitation.
+These events create a relaxed, festive environment that helps first-timers feel comfortable.

 Sentence Starters:

-“Our church is hosting a Christmas Eve service, and it’s always so beautiful.
+“Our church is hosting an Easter service, and it’s always so beautiful.
 If you’d be interested, I’d love to have you as my guest!”

 Sentence Starters: